Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 Checkpoint Loading
 ------------------

-To load a model along with its weights, biases and hyperparameters use following method:
+To load a model along with its weights, biases and hyperparameters use following method.

 .. code-block:: python